Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes: H-B B Branch And Bound Details

-We also empirically verified in our experiments that the bound converges from above, and converges to the true policy value of any completion of the partial policy.
-To ensure that it is an upperbound, we use the value error bounds and add to the value iteration estimate to get a true upperbound.
-The value used after k-iterations is $v_k(s) + \frac{\epsilon*\gamma}{1-\gamma} $(Chapter 17 \cite{russell2021artificial}) where $\epsilon$ here is $||v_k-v_{k-1}||$.
+We also empirically verified in our experiments that the bound converges from above to the true policy value of any completion of the partial policy.
+To ensure that it is an upperbound, we add MDP value-iteration error bounds to the policy value computed.
+The policy value used after k-iterations of value-iteration becomes $v_k(s) + \frac{\epsilon*\gamma}{1-\gamma} $(Chapter 17 \cite{russell2021artificial}) where $\epsilon$ here is $||v_k-v_{k-1}||$.
 Alternatively, one could set a target error $\epsilon$ and determine the number of iterations needed as $\lceil \frac{log(2R_{max}/(\epsilon(1-\gamma))}{log(1/\gamma}\rceil$ \cite{russell2021artificial}.

+With the error bound added, we have a true upperbound for H-B\&B at every node in the search.